LibreVR/Revive/README.md

 However you will still need to patch the application to actually load the Revive DLLs.

 # To-Do List
+- Translate Oculus Touch haptic feedback to the Vive Controllers.
 - Implement OpenGL and DX12 support